 Worship Online With Us

-During the COVID-19 outbreak of 2020, in-person worship services at First Unitarian Church are suspended.
 Join us every Sunday at 10:30 a.m.
 ET for online worship with beautiful music, moving stories and a deep spiritual core.

 During our service, we share prayers from our community.
 Fill out the form below to submit a prayer to be read during Sunday's service.

 From Resistance to Rebirth

 We have a wealth of spiritual resources to respond to life's problems.
 Resistance, lamentation, transformation and rebirth: these and others help us meet the challenges of our lives.
 This Lenten season, we will explore and strengthen the gifts we are given to face adversity.

 Sunday mornings 10:30AM

 Sunday, April 18, 2021 YouTube Livestream URL: https://youtu.be/ZEPYnbvQ98U